masgeek/android-signing-plugin/README.md

 Otherwise, the plugin will just insert `-signed` before `.apk` in the unsigned APK name.

-Currently, all signed APKs for a single _Sign APKs_ build step go in a temporary workspace directory named like `SignApksBuilder-out-XXX/myApp.keyStore/1/myApk-signed.apk`, where `XXX` is some auto-generated unique component, `myApp.keyStore` is the ID of the Jenkins credentials you configured to sign the APK, and `1` is a counter for the total number of input APKs the build step is signing.
-This is all to prevent the possibility of multiple signing steps in a single job overwriting each other's output APKs, and multiple APKs matched within a signing step colliding.
-If you are using the plugin's _Archive Signed APKs_
+Currently, all signed APKs for a single _Sign APKs_ build step go in a workspace directory named like `SignApksBuilder-out/my-app-unsigned.apk/my-app-signed.apk`, where `my-app-unsigned.apk` is a directory named after the unsigned input APK.
+This is to avoid multiple signing steps in a single job overwriting each other's output APKs, and multiple APKs matched within a signing step colliding.
+It's clearly not fool-proof, however, so be mindful if you are signing multple APKs in a single job and/or signing step.
+If you are using the plugin's _Archive Signed APKs_ and/or _Archive Unsigned APKs_ option, the plugin places the appropirate artifacts in under the `SignApksBuilder-out/my-app-unsigned.apk/` directory in the build's archive.

 ### Pipeline